-We should insist that scientific publications and peaceful scientific work should be kept as 639 far away as possible from political discussions and political statements.
-Science is a universal 640 language that allows people with different backgrounds and different narratives to talk to 641 each other on the basis of equality and respect.
-The famous conductor Daniel Barenboim 642 said at one of the concerts he gave with his orchestra in Ramallah: "This is not going to bring 643 peace, what it can bring is understanding, patience and courage and curiosity to listen to the 644 narratives of the other" [30].
-The is perhaps the best description also of the Science4Peace 645 idea.
-646
+We should insist that scientific publications and peaceful scientific work should be kept as far away as possible from political discussions and political statements.
+Science is a universal language that allows people with different backgrounds and different narratives to talk to each other on the basis of equality and respect.
+The famous conductor Daniel Barenboim said at one of the concerts he gave with his orchestra in Ramallah: "This is not going to bring peace, what it can bring is understanding, patience and courage and curiosity to listen to the narratives of the other" [32].
+The is perhaps the best description also of the Science4Peace idea.

 Acknowledgments.
-We thank Vladimir Lipp for helpful discussions and comments on the text.
+We thank all participants in discussions during and after the panel, for their contributions and for their support of this initiative.
+In particular, we thank Vladimir Lipp for helpful discussions and constructive comments on the text.